These Polish dessert recipes are typical of the types of meal-enders Poles serve for the Christmas holidays when friends and family come to visit.

 This is one fruitcake that won't become a white elephant gift for your next Secret Santa exchange.
 Cwibak or chleb wigilijny, which literally means "Christmas Eve bread," has a moist, light crumb and is great for gift-giving.
 See these other ideas for edible gifts.

 Who doesn't love cheesecake?
-Poles make it many ways -- fluffy, dense, gelatin-topped, New-York style and more.
-This recipe for sernik has a custard-y texture and holds well for two weeks refrigerated.
+Poles make it many ways—fluffy, dense, gelatin-topped, New-York style and more.
+This recipe for sernik has a custardy texture and holds well for two weeks refrigerated.
 Just make sure it's covered.
 If you want to upscale this dessert, add warm apples and cinnamon ice cream, or any fruit and whipped cream.
-But, if you ask me, that's just gilding the lily.
+But, if you ask us, that's just gilding the lily.

 Not the prettiest kid on the block, dried fruit compote—kompot—packs a wallop of flavor.
 It's traditionally made with 12 different reconstituted dried fruits to represent the 12 Apostles.
 The longer the compote sits, the better it gets.
 This is another great edible gift, but it must be refrigerated.
 Compote is the most typical dessert served for wigilia or Christmas Eve supper.
 In our family, the compote was made of prunes only.
 Despite its reputation for having "medicinal" qualities, stewed prunes are delicious.
 Of course, they went down better with a few Polish Christmas cookies.

 Jan.
 6 is Twelfth Night or Feast of the Three Kings (also known as the Epiphany) and is considered the official end of Christmas celebrations.
 Decorations are put away and everyone enjoys King Cake or ciasto trzech kroli.
 The person to get the coin or almond baked (or placed inside after the cake is baked) is king or queen for the day and will have a year of good luck.Continue to 9 of 9 below.